Venkateswarrao9025/Rent-Cars/README.md

-We had designed fully functional website that the owners of the car can register and rent their cars to the customers based on their requests they recieved.
+We had designed fully functional website that the owners of the car can register and rent their cars to the customers based on their requests they recieved and we had deployed this project available for everyone.